 agency responsible for administration of the Endangered Species Act, without question the most important federal legislation for the protection of plant species, in Utah.
 It has a daunting task in view of the many rare and threatened species which occur here.

-- A list of federally listed and candidate species as of September 2011 can be found here.
+- A current list of federally listed and candidate species can be found here.

 See also the rare plants page of the Utah Rare Plants Guide.

 - This list has not changed much since the list as of January 11, 2003 which then included 25 species.

 As of September 2013, the number of species was 25 plus four federal candidates.
 From October 1, 2001 through October 2018, only ONE species was newly afforded coverage with a Utah distribution

 (not counting a change in 2009 to recognize two species of cacti previously covered under the ESA under the umbrella of another - so technically two total additional species were added during that time, but